 Here’s What You Can Do Short-Term

 The point is for us all to do our part.
 You don’t have to buy 100% eco-friendly clothing every single time.
 However, we know this won’t be a quick fix, and whilst it’s important big fashion brands take the lead in this.
 Consumers play a huge role in the matter as well.
-When you start to learn what’s more valuable in the short-term for our longevity we can start to embrace sustainable fashion more.
+When you start to learn what’s more valuable in the short-term for our longevity, we can start to embrace sustainable fashion more.
 However, you need to understand that sustainable fashion is more than about shopping ethically and being minimalist with your wardrobe.
-Better yet, it’s about embracing sustainability as a healthy lifestyle choice that could see us living on a healthier and long-lasting planet.
+Better yet, it’s about embracing sustainability as a healthy lifestyle choice that could see us living on a healthier and longer-lasting planet.

 A new way of shopping called thrifting or shopping second-hand can slow down the pace of wasteful manufacturing efforts.
 All of this can be done in the short-term and encourages more ethical consumption of clothing.
 Moreover, thrifting has a lot of environmental benefits like reducing water footprint and using fewer chemicals.
 We’re also seeing Instagram Influencers taking to thrifting and circular fashion.
 It’s essential for these influencers to start educating their followers in the short-term about sustainability.
 This is because it’s an opportunity to raise awareness, constantly.

 Many small fashion businesses are taking part in repurposing leftover stock that hasn’t been sold.
 Most of it is donated to charity instead of being disposed of.
 Leftover denim items are distributed to a smaller company, which repurposes them.
 The packaging needs to all be biodegradable and easily recyclable.
-And clothing items should be sourced ethically too.
+Clothing items should be sourced ethically too.
 Bigger fashion brands need to learn from smaller businesses how to be more sustainable and start practicing these methods in the short-term.

 Sustainable trading and selling need to be a priority.
 Somehow ‘sustainability’ seems to be a secondary selling point, instead of a direct focus.
 Also, sustainable fashion is not a trend that will just die out.
 It’s a worldwide necessity for our survival and longevity on this planet.
-The more pages that start popping up on Instagram, the bigger the marketplace gets, and more people start to realize how fast fashion has impacted the environment.
+The more pages that start popping up on Instagram, the bigger the marketplace gets and more people start to realize how fast fashion has impacted the environment.
 Fashion should be more than about making a short-term profit.

 Therefore, do your best to get educated on your fashion brands and know the importance of sustainable fashion.
 Support the cause by looking into initiatives where you can work with organizations or companies that combat pollution in fast fashion.
 Their focus shouldn’t be on short-term profits.
 There are even small brands using ocean plastic and recycled items as a means to create garments.